sbu-codepath-cleanse/Cleanse/README.md

 * [ ] Have an option to confirm whether or not a tweet or retweet should be deleted
 * [ ] Related Suggestions
 * [ ] Extending to Facebook

-# Optional (nice to have) user stories listed separately